Learn How to Paint Better Landscapes With These 7 Tips

 Air contains humidity and floating particles, which create a filter that influences how we see the intensity and the value of colors.

 The farther away things are, the grayer and lighter they get.

 You can see this clearly when you drive on a highway.
-Bushes and trees closer to you are crisper and darker, those closer to the horizon are grayer and lighter.
+Bushes and trees that are closer to you are crisper and darker, those closer to the horizon are grayer and lighter.
 This effect is called atmospheric perspective.

 Which of these famous painters inspires your work the most?

 4. Include in The Painting Only What Works

 Looking at a landscape, it can be quite overwhelming to choose how to crop the image to paint.

 Many important decisions are taken the moment you start drawing your subject on the canvas.

 - What is the focal point?

 - What size canvas works well with this scene?